nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ## 4. FAQ

+**Q**: How do I save my data in FlexiTask? <br>
+**A**: FlexiTask saves your data automatically, whenever the task list is updated.
+Data is saved to ‘data/tasklist.xml’.

-**Q**: How do I transfer my data to another Computer?<br>
+**Q**: How do I transfer my data to another Computer? <br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with
-       the file that contains the data of your previous Task Manager folder.
+**A**: Install FlexiTask in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous FlexiTask folder.

+**Q**: Is FlexiTask capable of providing reminders for my upcoming tasks? <br>
+**A**: FlexiTask will display your upcoming tasks on the right panel of the User Interface.
+However, it will not show you a reminder.

 ## 5. Command Summary <img src="images/commandSummary_21Mar.png">